nightwatchjs/nightwatch-docs/api/page.md

 ## Page Object API

+### Overview
 Page objects provide an additional layer of abstraction for test case creation.
 Page objects are defined in modules and parsed into factory functions that create page object instances.
-These factories are accessible through the <code>page</code> reference within the command API (accessible through the <code>browser</code> object) using the name of the module that defines them.

-#### Page Object Module
+For an introduction to the Page Object Model in Nightwatch, refer to the [Getting started](https://nightwatchjs.org/guide/using-page-objects/getting-started.html) guide.

+### Page object module

 <div class="table-responsive">
 <table class="table table-bordered table-striped">